ti-mo/esphome-docs/components/online_image.rst

   - ``RGB``: Full RGB color stored.
 Uses 3 bytes per pixel, 4 with an alpha channel.
 - **transparency** (*Optional*): If set the alpha channel of the input image will be taken into account.
 The possible values are ``opaque`` (default), ``chroma_key`` and ``alpha_channel``.
 See the discussion on transparency in the  :ref:`image component <display-image>`.
 - **update_interval** (*Optional*, int): Redownload the image when the specified time has elapsed.
 Defaults to ``never`` (i.e. the update component action needs to be called manually).

+Advanced options:

+- **buffer_size** (*Optional*, int): Explicitly specify the size of the buffer where the image chunks are being downloaded while decoding.
+The default value (65536) should be OK for most use cases, but you can try to reduce the size for slow connections, to avoid watchdog timeouts.

 Automations
 -----------